Ortsang/Hatecrime-LGBTQPol/data/README.md

 3. High school graduates or higher, 2007-2023: [Fed](https://fred.stlouisfed.org/release/tables?rid=330&eid=391443)
 4. Gay event and resources, 2012-2023: [Damron](https://damron.com/events-and-tours/previous-events#events_September_2023)
 5. Covid death and cases, 2020-2023, covid data from https://github.com/nytimes/covid-19-data/blob/master/us-states.csv
+6. State-statefips crosswalk
+7. state-stateabbraviation crosswalk
+8. `vote2016` & `vote2020`: 2016 and 2020 presidential election turnout, results saved to trump vs. non-trump vote, data from Federal Election Commission.
+October 2022.

 * (Missing) Population: [FBI Crime Data Explorer](https://cde.ucr.cjis.gov/LATEST/webapp/#)

+## Potential Data Candidates
+1. [American Value Altas](https://ava.prri.org/about), *Starting from 2014, LGBTQ topics from 2015*: The American Values Atlas (AVA) is a powerful new tool for understanding the complex demographic, religious, and cultural changes occurring in the United States today.
+Recognizing the need to provide a more complete portrait of substantial diversity of opinion, identities and values across the U.S. PRRI launched the AVA in late 2014.
+In 2015, the AVA launched specific issue modules, covering topics such as immigration, abortion, LGBTQ issues, and others.